Breast enlargement surgery in Bournemouth

-Gradually increase your activity but nothing too strenuous.
+- Gradually increase your activity but nothing to strenuous

-Gentle exercise can resume after four weeks but avoid strenuous exercise for a further two weeks.
+- Exercise can resume after 4 weeks but restrain from strenuous exercise for a further two weeks

-Your implants will begin to descend into a more natural looking position.
+- Your implants will continue to descend into a more natural looking position.

 Every surgical procedure has a risk of complications.
-Be sure to discuss any concerns you might have about these risks with your surgeon.
+Be sure and discuss any concerns you might have about these risks with your surgeon.